RyanNgCT/CS2030/W10Lect/README.md

 - We can slow down the execution of the parallel stream using `Thread.sleep()`

 ## Parallel Streams
+- Streams are *inherently parallelizable*
+- able to perform reduction of stream elements using a divide and conquer strategy (i.e. the normal convention of left-reduction versus the other possibility of right-reduction $\to$ see recitation 09)
 - can use `IntStream`s as well

 ```java